justinjinsukkim312/mern-discussion/README.md

 MY GOAL:
-Make a simple application that lets users register, create a profile and create posts to start discuss with other users!
-There are also like/dislike functions for Posts.
+Make a simple application that lets users register, create a profile and create posts to start discussions with other users!
+There are also like/dislike functions for Posts (a must in 2020).

 ![Image of landingpage](https://imgur.com/djhGpea.jpg)